koa-cola/website_en/source/tip1-react-init.md

 export default Some_Page;
 ```

-The difference between these two ways is:
+The difference between these two data-init ways is:

 The first way:
 * Will only be initialized on the server side.
 * Only get data inside react component.
-* Because only running on the server side, so it support any access to data such as database access
+* Because only running on the server side, so you can do anything like fetch data from database.

 The second way:
 * Server-side and browser-side supported (server side is SSR, browser side is fetching data)
-* Cola decorator component
+* use Cola decorator component
 * Because it support both side to run, data acquisition must support server and browser environment.
-We can use axios to this purpose.